 Duang Dee lives in Thailand, though he himself is Karen.
 The Karen are an ethinic group in Southeast Asia that do not have their own formal country.
 Instead, they live between Thailand and Myanmar.
 Historically, the areas of northern Myanmar have been their home, but many move east to Thailand to escape persecution.

 Karen people are predominantly Christian, and this has been one reason for the persecution they’ve experienced in Myanmar.
-In Thailand, they often continue to face some of the challenges associated with being in a minority group, though many have found a way forward by caring for their land.
+In Thailand, they often continue to face some of the challenges associated with being in a minority group, though many have found a way forward by caring for their land as an environmental effort.

 Duang Dee is especially ambitious about improving the ecosystem around his community.
 He planted 500 trees last year and hopes to plant a similar amount in the year ahead, despite a major drought that has plagued Northern Thailand.

-Duang Dee’s interests in protecting his environment stem directly from his spiritual beliefs.
+Duang Dee’s interests in protecting his environmental effort stem directly from his spiritual beliefs.

 “I believe and have faith in God’s creation,” he explains.
 “It’s not just me, but we want to see three times the results we’ve already seen.”
 Duang Dee’s Christian beliefs revolve around the idea of transformation.
 Years ago, he struggled with a drinking problem.

 “God has changed me and I stopped,” he further explains.
-Now he believes that the next part of his transformation is to help his community become a hub of sustainability in the face of climate change.
+Now he believes that the next part of his transformation is to help his community become a hub of sustainability using learned environmental efforts in the face of climate change.

 It’s important, what this generation will pass on to the next generation.
 We have to find ways to care for what we pass on.
 What we do now is natural resource management, community forest management.
 We include children at all different ages to the activity so they can start to understand and practice."